 Wow, who could have known how volatile a topic this is for some of our guests.
 At LCBB we make a point to let every guest know that tipping is TOTALLY VOLUNTARY at our resort!
 It is not added in to your bill in any way.
 But . . . should our guest decide that they would like to tip our hard working all Nicaraguan staff we respectfully ask that they do so at the end of their stay and leave their tip with the managers or owners.
-We also inform them that 100% of that tip is distributed to ALL of our employees (night watchman, maids, cooks, waiters, gardeners, laundry gals etc., etc).
-After over three years of running a reasonably functional resort on a small tropical island in a third world country we have come to the conclussion that tipping our staff individually cause so many behind the scenes problems, jealousy, laziness, inappropriate comments, lying to guests, theft (on this one, if we don't know how they got that "tip", shoes, money, whatever, they can say "they gave it to me" when they may have actually stolen something) destruction of the "team work" mentality that this practice is actually desctructive to our employees ability to maintain their job.
+We also inform them that 100% of that tip is distributed to ALL of our employees (night watchman, maids, cooks, waiters, gardeners, laundry gals, we currently have 18 of them).
+After over three years of running a reasonably functional resort on a small tropical island in a third world country we have come to the conclussion that hotel guests that tip our staff individually cause so many behind the scenes problems such as, jealousy, laziness, inappropriate comments, lying to guests, theft (on this one, if we don't know how they got that "tip", shoes, money, whatever, they can say "they gave it to me" when they may have actually stolen something) destruction of the "team work" mentality, that this practice is actually desctructive to our employees ability to maintain their job.
 Some have become so motivated to capture a "personal" tip that they have actually put themselves in physical jeapordy and/or caused the remaining staff to recieve nothing while they were personally handsomely enriched.

 We pay excellent wages, provide a good work environment and good benefits to our employees.
 What we do is use the tips you leave as an awareness tool for each and every one of our employees.
 They all receive a nearly equal portion, but some receive a bit more and others a bit less based on their "level of customer service" in the previous pay period.
 "Customer service" entails many things, team work, on time arrival for work, smiling at customers, greeting customers, fulfilling their positions duties, working well with others, etc..
 They are told why they recieved the share that they did and how they can increase their share in future pay periods.